pawnlord/DaMaGe/README.md

 The values for the key bind options come from [the SDL library](https://wiki.libsdl.org/SDL_Scancode).
 The value for SPEED_MULT is a floating-point number.
 ## TODO
  - Serial input over network (Biggest goal)
- - Save States
- - Saves
  - GUI implemented
     - Possibly CLI style?
         - Not intuitive to use, but intuitive to make, and allows the possibility to keep debuging tools that already have been made.
  - Sound
     - Great extra project, but doesn't seem as interesting as the rest
+ - Saves if I feel like it.